Ditectrev/Scrum-Developer-I-PSD-I-Practice-Tests-Exams-Questions-Answers/README.md

 ### Who is responsible for the System Architecture of a Product being developed using Scrum?

-- [ ] The Architect chosen by the Development Team.
+- [ ] The Architect chosen by the Developers.
 - [ ] The Corporate Architect.
-- [x] The Development Team.
+- [x] The Developers.
 - [ ] The Software Architect.

 **[⬆ Back to Top](#table-of-contents)**